thoughtbot/factory_bot/GETTING_STARTED.md

 within attributes\_for and won't be set on the model, even if the attribute exists or you attempt to override it.

-Within FactoryGirl's dynamic attributes, you can access ignored attributes as you would expect.
-If you need to access the evaluator in a FactoryGirl callback, you'll need to declare a second block argument (for the evaluator) and access ignored attributes from there.
+Within factory_girl's dynamic attributes, you can access ignored attributes as you would expect.
+If you need to access the evaluator in a factory_girl callback, you'll need to declare a second block argument (for the evaluator) and access ignored attributes from there.